ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![validate password7](./images/3.%20validate%20password7.png)

 ### Step 6: Installing PHP
 Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server.
-This allows for a better overall performance in most PHP-based websites but it requires additional configration.
-You'll need to install `php-fpm` i.e. PHP fastCGI Process Manager and tell Nginx to pass PHP requests to this software for processing.
+This allows for better overall performance in most PHP-based websites but it requires additional configuration.
+You'll need to install `php-fpm` i.e. PHP FastCGI Process Manager and tell Nginx to pass PHP requests to this software for processing.

 Additionally, you'll need `php-mysql`, a PHP module that allows PHP to communicate with MySQL-based databases.
 Core PHP packages will automatically be installed as dependencies.